PopovDmitry7/react-blog-application/README.md

 - Add a search bar to filter posts by title.
 - Use TypeScript for type safety.

+### 6. Pagination for Blog List
+Chunk posts into pages.
+Default page size = 10 (feel free to tweak).
+Show MUI Pagination component at bottom.

+### 7. Page-Size Selector
+Add a dropdown (e.g. MUI Select) letting users choose how many posts per page

+### 8. Title Sorting Filter
+Provide A→Z and Z→A options – a simple toggle or Select.
+Sorting should integrate smoothly with search & pagination (e.g., apply sort first, then paginate).

 ## 🚀 Getting Started

 ### Install dependencies: